heutelbeck/sapl-policy-engine/sapl-documentation/6_12_QueryRewriting.md

 register_provider(DjangoQueryRewritingProvider())
 ```

 The provider translates `criteria` into Django `Q` objects, `conditions` into a raw `WHERE` via `add_extra`, and `columns` into `.only()`.
 It hooks into `SQLCompiler.execute_sql`, which fires for every query in an enforced call, including prefetch and cascade-delete selects against other models.
-A query is a target only when its model carries the columns the criteria reference (or the projection columns); non-target queries pass through unchanged, so an unrelated model is never given a column it lacks.
+A query is a target only when its model carries the columns the criteria reference (or the projection columns).
+Non-target queries pass through unchanged, so an unrelated model is never given a column it lacks.

 A column projection through `.only()` defers the other fields rather than blocking them, and a deferred field still loads lazily on first access.
-Treat `columns` as a projection for efficiency, not as hard column-level access control; for hard column security, pair it with content filtering on the response.
+Treat `columns` as a projection for efficiency, not as hard column-level access control.
+For hard column security, pair it with content filtering on the response.

 ### Python: MongoDB (PyMongo)